Latvia Wedding Traditions

 When is wedding season in Latvia?

-Latvian wedding season runs from May through September, with 65% of weddings occurring June-August when weather permits outdoor celebrations and traditional elements like Seven Bridges walks.
-Winter weddings (December-February) represent only 10% of celebrations due to weather constraints.
-May and September offer lower venue costs (20-30% discount) while maintaining reasonable weather for outdoor traditions.
+Latvian wedding season runs from May through September, with the majority of weddings occurring June-August when weather permits outdoor celebrations and traditional elements like Seven Bridges walks.
+Winter weddings (December-February) represent a smaller portion of celebrations due to weather constraints.
+May and September offer lower venue costs while maintaining reasonable weather for outdoor traditions.
 Historical agricultural calendars avoided harvest time (late August-September), though modern couples face fewer such restrictions.

 Frequently Asked Questions